Septic Services in Joshua, TX

 Blackland Prairie to Cross Timbers Soils

 Joshua falls right in the transition zone between the Blackland Prairie and the Eastern Cross Timbers ecoregion.
-The Blackland soils east of town contain 40-60% clay content in the subsoil, primarily the Houston Black series (the official Texas state soil).
-According to USDA NRCS soil data, Houston Black clay develops cracks more than 4 inches wide and 12 inches deep that stay open 90-150 days per year during dry conditions.
-These calcareous, alkaline soils absorb water extremely slowly, often less than 0.2 inches per hour.
+The Blackland soils east of town contain 40-60% clay content in the subsoil, primarily the Houston Black series.
+These are calcareous, alkaline soils that absorb water extremely slowly, often less than 0.2 inches per hour.

 West of town, the Cross Timbers soils shift to sandier, acidic surfaces with well-developed clay subsoils underneath (Duffau and Windthorst series).
 These drain better at the surface but can still have restrictive layers that limit drain field depth.